 Professional Education and Training — Overview

-The Retirement Research Foundation funds professional education and training projects that have a national impact for older Americans.
+The Retirement Research Foundation funds professional education and training projects that have a national impact on older Americans.
 RRF recognizes the importance of a well-trained work force to serve older persons both in the community and in residential settings.

 Of particular interest are programs that: